chui0005/CST8913/lab10/lab10.md

 - All data stays inside Azure’s private backbone
 - Policies can enforce that only private endpoints are allowed for sensitive services

+## 4. Zero Trust Controls

+### Verify Explicitly

+CloudMed ensures that every access request, whether from a user, device, service, or workload, is authenticated and authorized before granting access to cloud resources.
+Verification is based on identity, device state, location, and risk scoring.

+#### Key Controls:

+- Azure Entra ID authentication for all users and workloads
+  - All cloud services authenticate through Entra ID, ensuring centralized identity governance.

+- Multi-Factor Authentication (MFA) enforcement
+  - Mandatory for all privileged roles and for any access to production-tier workloads.

+- Conditional Access Policies
+  - Access decisions consider user location, device compliance, and sign-in risk.

+### Least Privilege Access

+Least privilege ensures that users and services receive the minimum access required to perform their responsibilities.
+This approach reduces the risk of accidental or malicious misuse of permissions across CloudMed’s global infrastructure.

+#### Key Controls:

+- Role-Based Access Control (RBAC) applied at the smallest necessary scope

+### Assume Breach

+CloudMed designs its network and workloads assuming that intrusions can occur.
+Controls focus on containing attacks, preventing lateral movement, and ensuring full visibility for threat detection and incident response.

+#### Key Controls:

+- Hub-and-Spoke network with strict segmentation

+- App, API, and Data tiers run in isolated spokes

+- No direct spoke-to-spoke connectivity

+- Encryption of data at rest and in transit

+### Design Examples

+1) Azure Bastion for secure admin access.
+This eliminates the need for public IPs on VMs and enforces authenticated, logged RDP/SSH.

+2) Azure Private Link for Azure SQL and Storage.
+This ensures all PHI remains on the private Azure backbone with no public exposure.

+3) Azure Policy denying public IP creation in Production.
+This prevents accidental creation of internet-exposed workloads.